 I often take pleasure in thinking about my late uncle, David Buller.
-If you knew him, or if you've read about him on this website, then you know that he was funny, and irreverent, and irreplaceable.
+If you knew him, or if you've read about him on this website, then you know that he was a funny, irreverent, and irreplaceable person.
 Today is the 17th anniversary of the day David was yanked from our lives, and I'm thinking about what that means this many years later.
 On Jan 18th, 2001, David was the victim of a terrible crime.
 A brazen crime.
-He was murdered in his office at 1 Spadina Cr. at the University of Toronto, and the person who did that to him has still not been found.
+He was murdered in his office at 1 Spadina Cr. at the University of Toronto, and the person who took David's life has still not been found.

 As an artist, a teacher, a gay man, and all-around decent human being, David had a profound influence on me.
 He rarely gave advice, but he had the guts to follow his passions in life, and that example was plenty to work with.